raspberrypilearning/flappy-astronaut/en/step_15.md

 	def check_collision(matrix):
 	```

-- Now all you need to do is check whether the astronaut's `x` and `y` position corresponds to a `RED` item in the matrix.
-If it does, you can return `True` and if not return `False`.
+- Now all you need to do is check whether the astronaut's `x, y` position corresponds to a `RED` item in the matrix.
+If it does, you can return `True`, and if not, return `False`.

 --- hints --- --- hint ---
 - The astronaut's position is at `x` and `y`.
 So the item you need to be checking is at `matrix[y][x]`.
 --- /hint --- --- hint ---
-- Within your function you'll need to use a conditional to check the item.
+- Within your function, you'll need to use a conditional to check the item.
   ```python
   def check_collision(matrix):
 	  if matrix[y][x] == RED:
   ```
 --- /hint --- --- hint ---
-- Here's the complete function
+- Here's the complete function:
   ```python
   def check_collision(matrix):
 	  if matrix[y][x] == RED: